nyantec/sensorlog/README.md

 Let's assume that we're running on such an offline system that requires the system time to be configured by a field operator.
 Consider the case where the operator incorrectly enters a system time far in the future and later, after noticing the mistake, changes the system time to the correct value.
 How should a service like esensord behave in this scenario?

-Simply continuing to serve the existing data with the incorrect timestamps on record is clearly not a good solution.
+Simply failing open and continuing to serve the existing data with the incorrect timestamps on record is clearly not a good solution.

-While one could come up with many strategies for re-writing the existing data to correct for the time offset, such a solution would be a bit expensive and error prone to implement in practice.
+Another strategy would be to try to handle the scenario gracefully by re-writing the existing data to correct for the time offset.
+However, this solution was not chosen for esensord since it was deemed to be a bit expensive and error prone to implement in practice.

-Instead, esensord offers a 'clock watchdog'.
-When you enable the clock watchdog, esensord will watch the system clock and trigger the watchdog once it detects a large jump in time (in either direction).
+Instead, esensord offers a 'clock watchdog' that allows you to fail closed whenever the system time changes in unexpected ways.
+When the clock watchdog is enabled, esensord will watch the system clock and trigger the watchdog once it detects a large jump in time (in either direction).